great-expectations/great_expectations/docs/docusaurus/docs/core/introduction/try_gx.md

 Start here to learn how to connect to data, create Expectations, validate data, and review Validation Results.
 This is an ideal place to start if you're new to {GxData.product_name} and want to experiment with features and see what it offers.

-To complement your code exploration, check out the [GX Overview](/core/introduction/gx_overview.md) for a primer on the GX components and workflow pattern used in the examples.
+To complement your code exploration, check out the [GX Core overview](/core/introduction/gx_overview.md) for a primer on the GX components and workflow pattern used in the examples.

 ## Prerequisites